sarah-antillia/Tensorflow-Image-Segmentation-White-Blood-Cell/README.md

 2 White-Blood-Cell ImageMask Dataset
 </h3>
- If you would like to train this White-Blood-Cell Segmentation model by yourself, please clone the original Github regpository
+ If you would like to train this White-Blood-Cell Segmentation model by yourself, please clone the original Github repository
 <a href="https://github.com/arbackes/White-Blood-Cell-dataset">White-Blood-Cell-datasetWhite-Blood-Cell-dataset</a>
 to your local env, and run <a href="./generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py
 </a> and <a href="./generator/split_master.py">split_master.py</a>.<br>